Denturist: Canada

 The following programs of study have currently been approved by the Denturist Association of Canada for the profession of denturism.
 On successful completion of the selected courses, individuals are then required to complete a Qualifying Examination administered by the College of Denturists, consisting of two components: a written examination and a structured clinical examination.
 Upon successful completion of the examination, individuals may then register with the College of Denturists of Ontario to practice legally as a denturist.

 United States

 In the United States, there are certain prerequisites that need to be completed before individuals can apply at either of the two programs of study approved by the National Denturist Association USA.
-The prequisites vary from prior work experience to related education in the dental field.
+The perquisites vary from prior work experience to related education in the dental field.

 On successful completion of the selected courses, individuals are then required to complete a jurisdiction, written and clinical examination offered by each legislated state.
 Upon successful completion of the examination, individuals can register with each legislated state and the National Denturist Association USA to practice legally as a denturist.